o-bissing/power_consumption_prediction/README.md

 5. **Residual Spread**: The variance of residuals should be consistent (homoscedastic).
 This cannot be determined from this plot alone.

 This distribution generally suggests that the model is performing well, but the additional checks mentioned above would give a more comprehensive assessment.
 However due to a not productional character of this project I desided as a final test to check my model' performance against some standart models like Linear Regression or Decision Trees available with sklearn library.
-Mean squared error results:
+Mean squared error of the results:

 - Linear Regression MSE: 173135.03
 - Decision Tree MSE: 395889.83